 The Fox’s weaver is in close resemblance with the Speke’s weaver only that it has darker upperparts, due to its narrower yellow feather edges; shorter wing tail, larger

 However, in the past years, many of these ecosystems have been tampered with a due to needing of land for settlement, Grazing and farming which in turn has led to the decline in its numbers later on its sightings.
-Early this year a senior birder from Journeys Uganda set out for a birding expedition in hope to catch a glance of it but in vain.
+Early this year a senior birder from Africa Adventure Vacations set out for a birding expedition in hope to catch a glance of it but in vain.
 He reported that he last sighted it in July 2014 but another colleague of his affirms that he has sighted it on a trip to Awoja Bridge between Soroti and Kumi early this year

 Aside from its status of globally near-threatened the Uganda bird atlas states it as regionally near threatened and data deficiency.
 This can be attributed to the fact that the species is very poorly known and its numbers are very low with no population estimates even available.
 Very little research has been done about them, and their numbers are assumed to be dropping due to the limited sightings in the expected areas.